PicScape/PicScape-Backend/README.md

 ### getUserInformation.js
 ```
 GET /api/authuser
-This endpoint responds with the username associated with the authentication key sent in the header.
+This endpoint responds with the username and uuid associated with the authentication key sent in the header.

 GET /api/uuiduser/:uuid
 This endpoint responds with the username associated with the UUID sent in the parameters.